martinogden/django-store/README.md

-A very beta Django online store application

-PROJECT GOALS
+# Django Store
+---

+### Goals

  * A simple / flexible django-based store.

- * Any model with a price attribute can be added to the order (basket) via django's built in generic relations (@link https://docs.djangoproject.com/en/dev/ref/contrib/contenttypes/).
+ * Any model with a price attribute can be added to the order (basket) via django's built in [generic relations](https://docs.djangoproject.com/en/dev/ref/contrib/contenttypes/).

  * Payment and Shipping modules can be plugged in, and choices offered to the user on checkout.